-2 CEYL Read.
+2 Read.
 Choose and write a word from the box.
 There is one example.

-- This activity helps the children prepare for Part 2 of the Reading and Writing paper of the Cambridge English: Pre A1 Starters test.
-The children complete the text by choosing words from the list in the box. - First have the children read the text quickly so that they understand the general idea.
+- This activity helps the children prepare for Part 4 of the Reading and Writing paper of the Cambridge English: Starters test.
+The children complete the text by choosing words from the illustrated list in the box. - If done in class, first have the children read the text quickly so that they understand the general idea.
 Then go through the example. - The children work in pairs to continue the activity.
 Encourage them to read each sentence and guess the word before they look at the word box. - Check the answers with the class.